ewdlop/NLPNote/README.md

 1. What specific linguistic or behavioral criteria can be used to reliably differentiate between someone who is just starting to learn English versus someone who is lazy or disinterested?
 2. How can we distinguish the difference between a non-native speaker’s genuine struggle and a coded or cryptic way of communication?
 3. What fair and non-discriminatory measures can be used to identify if someone has a mental disability, without resorting to stereotypes or biases?
-4. How can we address statements like “ChatGPT thinks humans are retarded,” given their offensive or inaccurate nature?
 5. What ethical guidelines should be in place when evaluating or categorizing people based on language proficiency or mental ability?

 ---